DaanDeveloper/Raincms/README.md

 # Raincms
-An Habbo cms for nitro client by Bill
+An Habbo cms for nitro client by Bill.